bbauska/LFS171x/README.md

 	width="66%"
     alt="Types of blockchain"</>
 </p>
 The choice between permissionless versus permissioned blockchains should be driven by the particular application at hand (or use case).

-Most enterprise use cases involve extensive vetting before parties agree to do business with each other.
+Most enterprise use cases involve extensive vetting before parties agree to do business with each other.<br/>

 An example where a number of businesses exchange information is supply chain management.

 The supply chain management is an ideal use case for permissioned blockchains.

-You would only want trusted parties participating in the network.
+You would only want trusted parties participating in the network. <br/>

 Each participant that is involved in the supply chain would require permissions to execute transactions on the blockchain.

 These transactions would allow other companies to understand where in the supply chain a particular item is.
 On the contrary, when a network can "commoditize" trust, facilitating parties to transact without necessarily having to verify each other's identity, like the Bitcoin blockchain, a permissionless blockchain is more suitable.

 Many of these instances involve the sale or distribution to the public.

-Cryptocurrencies and Initial Coin Offerings (which are not backed by national governments) usually involve implementations of permissionless blockchains.
+Cryptocurrencies and Initial Coin Offerings (which are not backed by national governments) usually involve implementations of permissionless blockchains.  <br/>

 You will learn about a variety of use cases in Chapter 6, "The Promise of Business Blockchain Technologies".

 **Peer-to-Peer Network Architecture**

-Historically, most applications utilize a central server (or servers).
+Historically, most applications utilize a central server (or servers). <br/>

 For one user/client to send a message to another user/client in the network, the request has to be sent to the hub or a central server, which then directs it to the right computer.

 Peer-to-peer (P2P) networks were first made popular by Napster (and later BitTorrent) and consist of computer systems which are directly connected to each other via the Internet, without a central server.

 Peers contribute to the computing power and storage that is required for the upkeep of the network.

 P2P networks are generally considered to be more secure than centralized networks, as they do not have a single point of attack, as in the case of a server-based network, where the security of the entire network can be compromised if the central server is successfully attacked.

 The Global Risks Report 2018, created by the World Economic Forum, reveals a grim picture: cyberattacks are on the rise at an alarming rate, and financial costs related to them are skyrocketing, with more than 25% increase year-over-year.
 It is estimated that cybercrime will cost businesses more than $8 trillion over the next five years.
 And the damages go far beyond financial costs: they affect critical, strategic infrastructure, such as telecommunications providers, energy companies, government agencies, banks, hospitals, and much more.
 As a result, large corporations and federal governments invest significant amounts of financial resources to fortify their central servers.

 Permissionless P2P systems do not require a set amount of peers to be online and are generally slower.
 Permissioned P2P networks have to guarantee uptime and require a high level of quality of service on the communication links.

 **[`^        back to top        ^`](#table-of-contents)**